ministryofjustice/security-guidance/intranet/acceptable-use.md

 * Calling premium rate telephone services.
 * Voting in "reality TV" popularity contests - these usually involve premium rate services.
 * Downloading, uploading, or streaming media files that are not work-related, such as music or movies.
-* "Tethering" another device to the MoJ mobile phone, and then using the other device for any of the above activities.
+* "Tethering" another device to the MoJ mobile phone, and then using the other device for any of the previously mentioned activities.

 ... as well as any other activities that are not obviously work-related.

 All use of MoJ IT resources is monitored and logged.
 This includes mobile phone usage listed in account bills.
-It is possible to see if you used a work-issued mobile phone for unacceptable activities.
+It is possible to find out if you used a work-issued mobile phone for unacceptable activities.
 Unacceptable use is reported to your Line Manager for further appropriate action.
 Assessing your behaviour and performance takes this kind of activity into account.

 ##Using MoJ IT outside your usual workplace